200 Is 10 Times As Much As

 The Place Value Connection

 The relationship between 200 and 20 is visually reinforced by place value.
 The digit '2' in the hundreds place (200) represents ten times the value of the digit '2' in the tens place (20).
-Moving the '2' one place to the left (from tens to hundreds) effectively multiplies its value by 10.
+But moving the '2' one place to the left (from tens to hundreds) effectively multiplies its value by 10.
 This shift is a fundamental mechanism in our number system, making calculations involving larger numbers manageable.

 Common Misconceptions and Clarifications